KevGildea/KevGildea.github.io/_posts/Kinematic-Chain-Mapping.md

 </p>

-### Solution space for mapping kinematic chains
+### Definining a kinematic chain and applying forward kinematics

 We would like to extend this method to a kinematic chain, which will require an iterative calculation of the Euler axis-angle solution space for each joint throughout the chain.
 The problem is complicated by the fact that the Euler axis-angles in upchain joints affect the orientations and the resulting solution spaces for downchain joints.

 We can define a simple open kinematic chain 'a' using a parent-child convention, where DOFs of child joints are expressed with respect to the parent joint DOFs; i.e. the position of the child joint is expressed as a vector in the coordinate system of the parent joint, and the orientation of the child joint is expressed as a rotation matrix which specifies the orientation of the child joint wrt. the parent joint's orientation.
-This is the conventional approach for defining kinematic chains because..
+This is the conventional approach for defining kinematic chains because it allows for various kinematic and dynamic operations to be performed.
 Firstly, we can consider a simple open kinematic chain, where the joints are arranged in series with no forking (i.e. all joints in the chain have a maximum of one child joint)

 <p align="center">
   <img src="/assets/images/Kinematic-Chain-Mapping/fig6.png" width="700">
 </p>

-We can apply forward kinematics to calculate the joint positions and orientations in the global coordinate system.
-We must aslo specify the heirarchical structure of the chain using a directed graph.
+In order to perform kinematic operation on the chain we must aslo specify its heirarchical structure using a directed graph.

-PLOT DEMONSTRATING THIS CONVENTION
+DIRECTED GRAPH MATHS FIGURE

-1) create the directed graph
+We can use this information to calculate the joint positions and orientations in the global coordinate system i.e. forward kinematics.

-2) calculation of forward kinematics
+FORWARD KINEMATICS MATHS FIGURE

 Programatically: